 Brunot would later sell the house and move with his family to a home on Liberty Avenue where he had a medical office.

 General James O’Hara was at the time the largest owner of real estate in the county.
 The first home of O’Hara and his bride Polly Carson was near Fort Pitt in what was then called Officers Orchard.
 Later they moved to the fashionable address of Water Street.

-It is said that James O’Hara’s bride astonished the people by the luxurious furnishings of her home.
+It is said that James O’Hara’s bride astonished the people with the luxurious furnishings of her home.
 Carpets on the floors of her home were called “coverlets” by the neighbors who hesitated to walk on them.

-The expanse of land O’Hara had amassed were inherited by his daughters, Mrs. William Croghan and Mrs. Harmar Denny.
-Four homes which were part of the estate included “Guyasuta,” on the bank of the Allegheny River near Sharpsburg lived in by O’Hara’s son Richard, “Deer Creek,” originally the summer house of the Denny family, “Kilbuck” at 1912 Western Avenue, an Indian chief who was believed to be buried in the garden, and Picnic House, the Schenley Mansion.
+The expanse of land O’Hara had amassed was inherited by his daughters, Mrs. William Croghan and Mrs. Harmar Denny.
+Four homes that were part of the estate included “Guyasuta,” on the bank of the Allegheny River near Sharpsburg lived in by O’Hara’s son Richard, “Deer Creek,” originally the summer house of the Denny family, “Kilbuck” at 1912 Western Avenue, an Indian chief who was believed to be buried in the garden, and Picnic House, the Schenley Mansion.

-John Negley was born in old Fort Ligonier and in 1778 brought his wife and five children to a farm of about three hundred acres in present day Highland Park.
+John Negley was born in old Fort Ligonier and in 1778 brought his wife and five children to a farm of about three hundred acres in present-day Highland Park.
 He later built a substantial house on a knoll that is now the basin of the Highland Park Reservoir.

 Benjamin Bakewell arrived in the city in 1808 and lived at Fourth Street near Grant.
 Bakewell began an enterprise that produced fine glassware.

 These are just a few of the prominent early Pittsburghers who would have created a demand for imported goods and fine locally crafted furniture.
 The first would have relied on the former and as Pittsburgh’s manufacturing sector developed, the latter.